hexroll/docs.hexroll.app/docs/getting-started/the-hex-map.md

 ![Map Toggles](/images/toggles.jpg)

 **Labels Visibility Toggle**:
 Clicking the labels visibility toggle will hide or show map labels.
+When using the labels toggle with a dungeon map, you will also get a preview of areas with encounters.

 **Color Saturation Toggle**:
 Clicking the color saturation toggle will switch between low color saturation and high color saturation modes.

+**VTT mode**:
+Clicking the VTT mode will activate your sandbox VTT room and let you invite other players to a shared, player-version of the map.

 ## The Map Lock